DR.

 That is a useful filter for diagnosing established disease.
 It is terrible for detecting trajectory.

 Because the “average” of the Brazilian population at 45 includes sedentary behavior, overweight, an industrialized eating pattern, insufficient sleep, and untreated chronic stress.
-When your exam is “within range,” what that means is: you look like the average of a population that is slowly falling ill.
+When your exam is “within range,” what I tell my patients it means is: you look like the average of a population that is slowly falling ill.

 It is not a compliment.
 It is a description.